qtplatz/nanopi-neo-debian/README.md

  Procedure
 ===========================

-Run 'bootstrap.sh' on project root directory.
-It will create working directory at "../build-armhf/nanopi-neo.release/".
+Run './bootstrap.sh' on project root directory.

-Change directory to "../build-armhf/nanopi-neo.release/", and then try "make help" will shows possible targets.
+Then, chdir to "../build-armhf/nanopi-neo.release/", and type make

-Type 'make', which is equivalent to 'make img' will generate nanopi-neo_streatch-<version_number>-dev.img file.
+It will make 'nanopi-neo_streatch-<version_number>-dev.img'

+Try 'make help' on build directory ("../build-armhf/nanopi-neo.release/") for more information.

+Good luck.